borisbenedikter/docker-tutorial/README.md

 ### Prerequisites

-Before you start, you need to have Docker installed on your machine.
-If you don't have it installed, you can download it from the official website: [https://www.docker.com/](https://www.docker.com/)
+Before you start, you need to have the Docker Engine installed on your machine.
+If you don't have it installed, you can learn how to do it from the [official website](https://docs.docker.com/engine/install/).

 ### What is Docker?